Series: All Stars w/ Laurel & Hardy

 • This film holds the record for the most amount of pies thrown in a single film.

 • Half of the film was considered lost until 2015 when an almost-complete print was located.
+The almost-complete version of the film was reassembled, cleaned and aired on German television for the first time on January 2nd, 2019.

 • Sam Lufkin refereed the boxing bout between Stan Laurel and Noah Young.
 He would later repeat the role when Stan Laurel defeated Walter Long in Any Old Port.